![]() deutsches Glossar |

 TABULAR INTERLOCKING

-An interlocking system in which the locking between signals and switches
+An interlocking system in which the locking between signals and points

-is achieved in form of a locking table that contains all locking
+is achieved in form of a route control table that contains all locking

 cascade locking or by route-related locking.